-5.4 Additional Regional Stakeholder Presentation and Reporting Requirements assets/documents/2023/09/2023_09_08_pac_transmission_planning_process_guide.pdf
+5.4 Additional Regional Stakeholder Presentation and Reporting Requirements

 After a project is presented to the PAC, it is added to the ISO-NE Asset Condition List on the ISO-NE website.
-The Asset Condition List tracks project cost estimates and projected in-service dates and is assets/documents/100005/2023_11_13_pac_guidelines_for_creation_of_asset_condition_project_presentations_v1.pdf updated three times per year.
-Under the TPPG, a project must be re-presented to the PAC if the cost estimate increases by more than 50% relative to the last estimate provided to the PAC or if the scope of the project is changed significantly from the original PAC presentation.
+The Asset Condition List tracks project cost estimates and projected in-service dates and is updated three times per year.
+Under the TPPG, a project must be re-presented to the PAC if the cost estimate increases by more than 50% and is incrementally more than a \$5M increase relative to the last estimate provided to the PAC or if the scope of the project is changed significantly from the original PAC presentation.